 Jump to:

 Elephant loveys also make sweet handmade baby shower gifts because they feel classic without being too plain.
-Nursery themes built around elephants work beautifully with warm neutral rooms, layered textures, and safari-style decorating ideas like these elephant nursery ideas with bedding and decor.
+Nursery themes built around elephants work beautifully with warm neutral rooms, layered textures, safari-style decorating ideas like these elephant nursery ideas with bedding and decor, and a full jungle baby nursery theme.

 Helpful supply note: